rahulmbagal/Docker_Links_Commands/README.md

 docker build .
 then
-docher run <docker id from the "docker build ." command>
+docker run <docker id from the "docker build ." command>

 or